nschonni/cordova-docs/articles/tutorial-cordova-5/tutorial-cordova-5-readme.md

 As the major version number increase implies, [Apache Cordova 5](http://cordova.apache.org/docs/en/5.1.1/index.html) is a departure from 3.x and 4.x versions of Cordova in a number of very important ways.
 There were a number of issues with Cordova 5.0.0 itself that kept us from recommending its use including an [Android security issue](http://go.microsoft.com/fwlink/?LinkID=617658).

-**Cordova 6.0.0** adds in support for **Android Marshmellow** which forced some changes to Cordova itself along with breaking changes in plugins.
-The latest versions of a number of plugins now require Cordova 6.0.0 (Cordova Android 5.0.0+). **You should move your projects to Cordova 6.0.0** as soon as is feasible for plugin compatibility and marshmellow support when targeting Android.
+**Cordova 6.0.0** adds in support for **Android Marshmallow** which forced some changes to Cordova itself along with breaking changes in plugins.
+The latest versions of a number of plugins now require Cordova 6.0.0 (Cordova Android 5.0.0+). **You should move your projects to Cordova 6.0.0** as soon as is feasible for plugin compatibility and Marshmallow support when targeting Android.

 You can update your project to use Cordova 5 or 6 by following these steps: